-Mr. Cooley represents clients in environmental matters arising under an array of federal and state programs including the federal Clean Air Act, Superfund, Clean Water Act, and Resource Conservation, Recovery Act and Oil and Gas programs.
-For more than 20 years Mr. Cooley has handled major matters for clients in the manufacturing, service, and financial sectors in environmental litigation, regulatory, and transactional matters.
+With respect to his environmental experience, Mr. Cooley represents clients in environmental matters arising under an array of federal and state programs including the federal Clean Air Act, Superfund, Clean Water Act, and Resource Conservation, Recovery Act and Oil and Gas programs.
+For more than 25 years Mr. Cooley has handled major matters for clients in the manufacturing, service, and financial sectors in environmental litigation, regulatory, and transactional matters.

 Mr. Cooley's experience has ranged from serving as lead counsel for PRP groups in multi-party Superfund litigation, to defending clients in civil and criminal CAA and CWA investigation and enforcement proceedings, to representing clients in CAA Title V permit proceedings.
 His diverse experience has included developing and leading cutting edge challenges to the national test methods for measuring opacity of air emissions, the categorization of fugitive emissions in the context of product storage, and the joint federal/state evaluation of a leading national underground storage tank tightness test method.
 Presently, Mr. Cooley is actively representing clients in Marcellus Shale matters in Pennsylvania.

 Admitted to practice in Pennsylvania and New Jersey, he is a member of the Section of Environment, Energy and Resources of the American Bar Association, the Environmental, Mineral and Natural Resources Law Section of the Pennsylvania Bar Association and is a past Chair of the Environmental Law Committee of the Philadelphia Bar Association.
 Mr. Cooley serves on the Board of the Pennsylvania Environmental Council and is a Master of the Delaware Valley Environmental American Inn of Court.
 Mr. Cooley is a 1984 graduate of the University of North Carolina at Chapel Hill School of Law and a graduate of Rutgers University.